irumiha/lambda-serve/README.md

-# Lambdaserve - A minimal web server platform for Scala on Jetty
+# Lambdaserve - A minimal web server platform for Scala

 Lambdaserve is a minimalistic web server platform for Scala on Jetty.
 It is designed to be simple and easy to use, and to provide a solid foundation for building small to medium web applications